 As a Wyoming Nomad Rifleman private long range shooting instructor, it is easy to repeat the old adage and tell someone to “save your pennies and get good glass.”
 This is very true.
 It is best to spend a few thousand dollars for a good scope.
 You should consider how much you will be shooting, and how important the shots will be.

 I will use myself for an example.
 As a small business owner working an average of 80 hours a week, I do not find/make much time to shoot.
 I am typically looking through a spotting scope calling my client’s shots, and I shoot very little.
 Additionally, I have very little “natural shooting ability.”
-My primary “long range rifle” is a Ruger Precision Rifle that cost about $1k.
+My primary “long range rifle” is a Ruger Precision Rifle that cost about $1,250.
 My favorite shooting is in the 1200 to 1800 yard range, and if I am shooting in high winds at 1750 yards with a 6.5 Creedmoor and I get three hits out of 60 shots, I will be grinning from ear to ear.
-If you have a “precise” personality, and like to spend 10 minutes scratching your head and beating yourself up for your miscalculations before taking a second shot, you would be frustrated with my “sloppy” shooting.
-You might chastise me for not buying a 10-set Wind Sensor Array.
-With my fun-loving cheerful attitude, I never found it worth it to purchase a high end scope.
-(My wife finally pulled the trigger for me and bought me a Vortex Razor Gen II in September 2017 for our anniversary.)
-I have a Sig Kilo 2000, not a RAPTAR S.

 The long paragraph above was about ME.
 Who are YOU?
 What is your personality?
 How well can you read wind?
 How important is glass clarity for you?
 Are you very well off?
 Are you middle-class, and prefer to focus on value instead of price or is price more important?
 Know thyself. 🙂